Latent variable graphical model selection via convex optimization: Proofs

 \subsection{Probabilistic analysis}

-All the analysis described so far in this section has been completely deterministic in nature.
-Here we present the probabilistic component of our proof.
-Specifically, we study the rate at which the sample covariance matrix converges to the true covariance matrix.
-The following result from \cite{DavS2001} plays a key role in our analysis:
+The results given thus far in this section have been completely deterministic in nature.
+Here we present the probabilistic component of our proof by studying the rate at which the sample covariance matrix\vadjust{\goodbreak} $\Sigma^n_O$ converges to the true covariance matrix $\Sigma_O^\ast$ in spectral norm.
+This result is well known and follows directly from Theorem II.13 in~\cite{DavS2001}; we mainly discuss it here for completeness and also to show explicitly the dependence on $\psi= \| \Sigma_O^\ast\|_2$ defined in~(\ref{eqpsi}).
+See the supplement \cite {supp} for a proof. \begin{lemm} Let $\psi= \|\Sigma_O^\ast\|_2$.
+Given any $\delta> 0$ with $\delta \leq8 \psi$, let the number of samples $n$ be such that $n \geq \frac{64 p \psi^2}{\delta^2}$.
+Then we have that